DeanLemans/deanlemans.github.io/content/Current_Projects/software verdieping game.md

 >
 > Eneny will chase you when you are within its raycast, and will continue following you 5 seconds after you left its raycast

-to format:
-reload scene when enemy touches you interactable

 Difficulties:

 that the origin is spinning with the mouse follow, problem was that could shoot myself in the face. so I had to lock the origin of the bullets to fix it.